-The photos below I took in Las Vegas recently on a 14-year old Carlisle PVC roof.
+The photos below I took in Las Vegas recently on a 14-year old TPO roof.
 You can see where the UV rays had been reflecting off of the parapet wall onto the field.
 What happens is a magnifying effect.
-The UV that bounces off the wall is more intense and deteriorates the PVC membrane faster.
+The UV that bounces off the wall is more intense and deteriorates the TPO membrane faster.
 Remember, there is only 15-23 mils on average of material before the scrim is exposed.
 The scrim can then absorb water and moisture can actual wick through the scrim.
 This not only causes leaks but accelerates degradation of the rest of the sheet.

 TPO became popular due to the discovery that PVC roof membranes had, under ponding water, their plasticizers “migrate”.
 This means the plasticizers that comprise the PVC polymer structure actually move out of their originally intended position.
 The result is brittleness and loss of stability.
 However, this greatly depends on the manufacturer and the type of plasticizers they use and how they are integrated during manufacturing.
 Plasticizer loss has been studied and analyzed extensively by prominent PVC manufacturers, such as our partner, Protan.
 I also want to note aged TPO is difficult to weld new TPO to.
 The welds typically don’t hold, so it must be repaired with tapes or peel-and-stick TPO.
 Protan PVC, on the other hand, can still be heat welded even after 30 years of service.